KraftyUX/SENSES/README.md

-# Prompty SENSES Algorithm
+# SENSES Algorithm

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python](https://img.shields.io/badge/Python-3.8%2B-blue)](https://www.python.org/)

-**Prompty SENSES** is a Python module that implements the **SENSES (HSSTT) algorithm** for evaluating the quality of AI-generated prompts based on user ratings and feedback.
+SENSES is a Python module that implements the **SENSES (HSSTT) algorithm** for evaluating the quality of AI-generated prompts based on user ratings and feedback.
 The algorithm computes five metaphorical sensory scores—**Hear, See, Smell, Touch, Taste**—and a composite score as their arithmetic mean.

 ---